 This document is not intended as a formal offering for the award of a contract or for participation in any future solicitation.
 NPS reserves the right, at its sole discretion, to withdraw the RFEI and/or not issue an RFP; to use the ideas or proposals submitted in any manner deemed to be in the best interests of the NPS, including, but not limited to, the undertaking of the prescribed work in a manner other than that which is set forth herein.
 The NPS likewise reserves the right, at any time, to change any components, concepts or approaches of the RFEI.
 All cost associated with responding to the RFEI are the sole responsibility of the respondent and any such costs shall not be reimbursed by the NPS.

-Sandy Hostion of Sandy Hook, 92.J.,
+of a portion of Sandy Book, DE.J.,